Haldenstein

-Haldenstein is a former municipality in the Plessur Region in the Swiss canton of Graubünden.
+Haldenstein is a former municipality in the Plessur Region in the Swiss canton of Grisons.
 On 1 January 2021 the former municipality of Haldenstein merged into the municipality of Chur.

 History

 Haldenstein is first mentioned in 1149 as Lanze.
 In 1370 it was mentioned as Lentz inferior.

 Geography

 Haldenstein had an area, As of 2006, of 18.6 km2.
 Of this area, 25.6% is used for agricultural purposes, while 53.9% is forested.
 Of the rest of the land, 2.1% is settled (buildings or roads) and the remainder (18.4%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Fünf Dörfer sub-district of the Landquart district, after 2017 it was part of the Plessur Region.
 It is located north of Chur and on the left bank of the Rhine River.
 It consists of the haufendorf (an irregular, unplanned and quite closely packed village, built around a central square) village of Haldenstein (which is an elevation of 572 m) and the hamlets of Batänja (formerly: Sewils) (which is at 1400 m) and Berg (which is at 1505 m).
 The municipality's boundaries are the Rhine and then up the Calanda mountain from the river to the border with the canton of St. Gallen.